pedroviana04/ResponsiveWebDesign/README.md

-# Responsive Web Design - FreeCodeCamp Certification
+# Responsive Web Design - FreeCodeCamp

-In this Responsive Web Design Certification, i learned the languages that developers use to build webpages: HTML (Hypertext Markup Language) for content, and CSS (Cascading Style Sheets) for design.
+In this Web Design Certification, i've learned the languages that developers use to build webpages: HTML (Hypertext Markup Language) for content, and CSS (Cascading Style Sheets) for design.

-First, i've build a cat photo app to learn the basics of HTML and CSS.
-Later, i learned modern techniques like CSS variables by building a penguin, and best practices for accessibility by building a quiz site.

-Finally, i learned how to make webpages that respond to different screen sizes by building a photo gallery with Flexbox, and a magazine article layout with CSS Grid.